 Step 1: The Basics of Play

-A round Cha Cha Cha begins with four-person teams.
+A round of Cha Cha Cha begins with four-person teams.
 Every player on the team plays their own golf ball throughout the entire hole.
 There are no "best shots" to choose from like in a scramble.
 What you shoot on the hole is your individual score for that hole.
 Normally, the game is played using net scores, meaning your course handicap is used to give you a final, adjusted score for each hole.
 This levels the playing field so teams of varying skill levels can compete fairly.

 Step 2: Understanding the Rotation